This post may contain affiliate links. Please read our disclosure policy.

 My grandma taught me the power of the “yellow box” and that Bisquick recipes always should be in my repertoire!
-After you make this cobbler I hope you try my other Bisquick peach cobbler and Bisquick apple cobbler.
+After you make this cobbler, I hope you try my other Bisquick peach cobbler and Bisquick apple cobbler.
 I promise you’ll love them all! ♥

-Let’s bake some cobbler!
+Let’s bake some easy cobbler!

 Bisquick Blueberry Cobbler Ingredients